 The University and Environs

-The medical facilities are fully accredited by the American Medical Association, the American College of Surgeons, and the Joint Commission on Accreditation of Healthcare Organizations.
-The main University Hospital consists of 632 beds on eight floors, is organized along the service center concept, and employees a staff of 4,255 people in addition to the 2,500 faculty and students.
+UVA Hospital and Medical Center and affiliated clinics are fully accredited by the American Medical Association, the American College of Surgeons, and the Joint Commission on Accreditation of Healthcare Organizations.
+The main University Hospital consists of 632 beds on eight floors, organized along the service center concept, and employs a staff of over 4,000.
+For more information about UVA Health System, go here.

 - three cardiac catheterization laboratories which perform approximately 3800 cardiac catheterizations/year